Here we are having more fun than a human being should be allowed to have.

 Find your nearest planned parenthood clinic and leave us alone.

-Well, they don't say that, but I mean, this is where this is this is headed.
+Well, they don't say that, but I mean, this is where this is headed.

 What are you going to do?

-Just give women a you know tie them down a leather strap so the pain gets too much.
+Just give women climb down the leather straps if the pain gets too much?

-Well, yeah, if we're going to go back that far, you if we go back to the turn of the 20th century, whiskey on a rag, I mean whatever it takes.
+Well, yeah, if we're going to go back that far, if you go back to the turn of the 20th century, whiskey on a rag whatever it takes.

 But the point is, this is socialized medicine.